7mind/distage-example/README.md

 [ZIO Environment](https://zio.dev) for composing test fixtures, and [distage-framework-docker](https://izumi.7mind.io/distage/distage-framework-docker) for setting up test containers.

-Code for the main example is in [distage-example-bifunctor-tf](distage-example-bifunctor-tf) directory.
+Code for the main example is in [bifunctor-tagless](bifunctor-tagless) directory.
 It's written in bifunctor tagless final style with [BIO](https://izumi.7mind.io/bio/) typeclasses, uses [ZIO](https://zio.dev) as a runtime and ZIO Environment for composing test fixtures.

 There are also two variants of the example project:

-- [distage-example-monofunctor-tf](distage-example-monofunctor-tf) – Written in monofunctor tagless final style with [Cats Effect](https://typelevel.org/cats-effect/) typeclasses, and can run using both [Cats IO](https://typelevel.org/cats-effect/) and [ZIO](https://zio.dev) runtimes.
+- [monofunctor-tagless](monofunctor-tagless) – Written in monofunctor tagless final style with [Cats Effect](https://typelevel.org/cats-effect/) typeclasses, and can run using both [Cats IO](https://typelevel.org/cats-effect/) and [ZIO](https://zio.dev) runtimes.
-- [distage-example-monomorphic-cats](distage-example-monomorphic-cats) – A simpler example written without tagless final, uses [Cats IO]() directly everywhere.
+- [monomorphic-cats](monomorphic-cats) – A simpler example written without tagless final, uses [Cats IO]() directly everywhere.

 To launch tests that require postgres ensure you have a `docker` daemon running in the background.